Brillouin propagation modes of cold atoms in dissipative optical lattices: Abstract

 \section{Abstract}

 An exact series expansion of the average velocity of cold atoms in dissipative optical lattices under probe driving, based on the amplitudes of the excited atomic density waves, is derived from the semiclassical equations for the phase space densities of the Zeeman ground-state sublevels.
-This expansion permits the identification of the precise contribution to the current of a propagating atomic wave for the specific driving, as well as providing the general threshold for the transition into the regime of infinite density for the average velocity.
+This expansion permits the identification of the precise contribution to the current of a propagating atomic wave for the specific driving, as well as providing the threshold for the transition into the regime of infinite density.